Enjoy the natural spectacles of Aberystwyth's stunning sunsets, dramatic seascapes and famous winter starling murmurations.

-Aberystwyth has strong links with its Celtic and other twin towns: St Brieuc in Brittany, Esquel in Patagonia and Kronberg in Germany.
-Take a walk along the promenade and see how many flags of minority European nations you can identify.
+Aberystwyth has strong links with its Celtic and other twin towns: Arklow in Ireland,St Brieuc in Brittany, Kronberg in Germany, Esquel in Patagonia and Yosano in Japan.
+Take a walk along the promenade and see how many small nations flags you can identify.

 Aberystwyth - gateway to Ceredigion heritage

 Ceredigion has a rich cultural and folkloric heritage.
 The Ceredigion Archives at Aberystwyth town library has a wealth of material about the county's great mansions and their estates such as Hafod, Nanteos and Trawsgoed, the county's pubs and 'ordinary' and extraordinary residents and visitors.
 Visit and pick up a copy of a 1930s guide to Ceredigion and see how little has changed!